-The project really took off and gained significant support from all of you when our founder discovered an abandoned textile mill in Portugal for sale, this was shelved due to its significant scope, in favour of a much smaller and more feasible property also in Portugal.
-Yet the opportunity for which was lost due to the first covid lockdown, with the agent informing it'd sold the day before a visit had been scheduled… endless fun property scouting is in these times!
+The project really took off and gained significant support from all of you when our founder discovered an abandoned textile mill in Portugal for sale, which was shelved due to its rather significant scope as a first property, in favour of a smaller one also in Portugal.
+Yet the opportunity for which was lost over the first covid lockdown, with the agent informing it'd sold the day before the visit!

-We're staying small, for the first property to accommodate around a dozen great folks, and returning to our founder's familiar stomping ground of France🇫🇷 where he's now looking for properties amongst the Cevennes hills, rivers, and little towns, or around the base of the Pyrénées.
-Stay tuned!
+The project is now temporarily on hiatus, I am however keeping an eye out for a much more resonably acheived smaller first property to accommodate around a dozen great folks, in my familiar stomping ground of France🇫🇷 amongst the Cevennes hills, rivers, and little towns, or around the base of the Pyrénées.
+(Check some example properties.)

-Once this first property is underway we'll look at doing something similar in a more southerly location to satisfy everyone.
+I will reach out to you all again in due course, and feel free to contact me directly: email@example.com.
+Once a first property is underway we'll look at doing something similar in a more southerly location to satisfy everyone.